Villa Pandola Sanfelice in Lauro

 Places of interest nearby

 in Formis.
-A short or very short distance are also the early Christian basilica complex of Cimitile, the Roman Villa of the first century AD, the early medieval frescoes of Pernosano, the magnificent Lancellotti Castle and the other monuments of Lauro.
+A short or very short distance away are also the early Christian basilica complex of Cimitile, the Roman Villa of the XNUMXst century AD, the early medieval frescoes of Pernosano, the magnificent Lancellotti Castle and the other monuments of Lauro.
 Not to mention, of course, Naples and its art treasures, which are no more than thirty-five kilometers from the Villa.
-For those who want to push further, the Temples of Paestum and the magnificent Certosa di Padula will reward those willing to travel a few tens of kilometers more.
+For those who want to go further, the Temples of Paestum and the magnificent Certosa di Padula will reward those willing to travel a few tens of kilometers more.